MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/sharepoint-form-integration.md

 ![](./media/sharepoint-form-integration/sharepointintegration-object.png)

 >[!NOTE]
 >The properties for the **SharePointIntegration** control are only available when the form is running in SharePoint, and they can't be accessed when customizing the form in PowerApps studio.
+Using SharePointIntegration.Selected in OnVisible is not supported.

 The **SharePointIntegration** control has the following properties: